biggybass/acoustics-and-psychoacoustics/topics/ear.md

 #### Basilar Membrane

 - On the basilar membrane, the organ of corti contains hair cells, the movement of which leads to the firing of neurons.
-- The basilar membrane is a band of muscle which responds to different frequencies along the length.
+- The basilar membrane is a band of muscle which responds to different frequencies along its length.
 - At the other end, the apex, it is thick and wide and responds to low frequencies.